bdovhan/SimpleDataTableApp/SimpleDataTable/2gmp-workshop/Guide.md

 and click Link Namespace button.

-If you haven't connected your DevHub org to SFDX, please to the [Prerequisites here](Prerequisites.md) and complete it
+If you haven't connected your DevHub org to SFDX, please return to the [Prerequisites here](Prerequisites.md) and complete it

 A popup should show up, if it is not shown up, please check your browser setting and open popup manually and consider to allow popup for Salesforce site.